GreatGrant/AmicableLogistic/README.md

 # AmicableLogistic
-A simple WebView based app that handles displaying errors on UI, loading progress animation using the lottie library, as well as toolbar navigation.
+A simple WebView based app that handles displaying errors on the UI, loading progress animation using the lottie library, as well as toolbar navigation.